magit/emacsql/README.md

                :on-delete :cascade))
 ```

-Foreign keys are enabled by default in Emacsql.
+Foreign key constraints are enabled by default in Emacsql.

 ## Operators